This document describes the various aspects of publishing your fonts through MyFonts.

 Font design programs will enable you to clean up and optimize paths, remove overlaps, automate repeating tasks, make alphabets more consistent, and control the output and metadata such as copyright notices.

-MyFonts has established a Basic Glyph Set that is required for all display fonts except those that are primarily decorative in nature such as dingbat and initial caps fonts, or purely experimental alphabetic fonts.
+MyFonts has established a Basic Character Set that is required for all display fonts except those that are primarily decorative in nature such as dingbat and initial caps fonts, or purely experimental alphabetic fonts.
 For text fonts we recommend a more extended set, and for Pro fonts there are two more levels of recommended glyph sets.

 As you probably know, kerning is the correction of letterspacing for specific kerning pairs, from “Av” to “Tü”.
 Don’t forget that many MyFonts users will be using your fonts for other languages.
 So make sure that you include kerning pairs that might not necessarily occur in English, such as “Aufhalten (ja, auf) Wolf?
 Torf Tell”.